Maastricht Aachen Airport: 2020s

+Following a record-breaking year in 2019 with 435,977 passengers, the pandemic abruptly ended the airport's positive trend.
+In the years after the pandemic, passenger traffic never recovered to the pre-pandemic level, and while cargo throughput remained relatively stable, a sharp drop occurred after 2022 without recovery in the years following.
+In 2023, the Royal Schiphol Group acquired 40% of the shares in the airport from the Province of Limburg.
+This strategic acquisition followed a vote by the Provincial Council of Limburg on whether to close the airport or not in November 2022.

-In June 2025, Ryanair announced that it would be ending its operations on October 26 due to rising costs at the airport.
+Another major setback for the airport came in June 2025, when Ryanair announced that it would be ending its operations on October 26 due to rising costs at the airport.
 Resulting in the termination of all flights to Alicante, Bari, Girona, Porto, and Zadar.
-At the time of the announcement, the airline contributed to 76.3% of the airport's traffic.
-A few months after Ryanair's decision, Wizz Air announced it would be returning to Maastricht with flights to Bucharest, Chisinau, Katowice, and Tuzla.
-However, a few months later, in September of 2025, also Corendon Dutch Airlines announced it would not be returning to Maastricht and would focus on nearby airports in Belgium and Germany instead.
-As a reason, the airline stated it had been unsuccessful in attracting German passengers to Maastricht, as well as the more attractive prices and the more convenient flight times available at other airports such as Düsseldorf.
+This was a significant loss for the airport, as the low-cost airline was the airport's largest customer, accounting for the majority of all passenger traffic.
+A few months later, in September 2025, also Corendon Dutch Airlines announced it would not be returning to Maastricht and would focus on nearby airports in Belgium and Germany instead.
+As a reason, the airline stated it had been unsuccessful in attracting German passengers to Maastricht, as well as the more attractive financial and operational conditions at nearby airports.

-Aircraft movements

-The number of aircraft movements decreased significantly between 2005 and 2007 compared to previous years due to relocation of a major Dutch flight school, the Nationale Luchtvaartschool, nowadays better known as CAE Oxford Aviation Academy.
-The flight school, which was originally based at this airport, moved all flight operations to Évora Airport in Portugal.
-In the summer of 2007, flight training at the airport resumed as the Stella Aviation Academy moved into the facilities previously used by the NLS.

-In 2009, there were a total of 40,621 aircraft movements, up 13.9% from 2008.
-In 2008, there were a total of 35,668 aircraft movements, up 83.4% from 2007.
-In 2007, there were a total of 19,454 aircraft movements, up 35% from 2006.